vgm236/final-project-prices/README.md

 208     SEHB                Lodging away from home
-209     SEHB01              Housing at school, excluding board 210     SEHB02              Other lodging away from home including hotels and motels 211     SEHC                Owners' equivalent rent of residences 212     SEHC01              Owners' equivalent rent of primary residence 213     SEHD                Tenants' and household insurance 214     SEHE                Fuel oil and other fuels 215     SEHE01              Fuel oil
+209     SEHB01              Housing at school, excluding board 210     SEHB02              Other lodging away from home including hotels and motels 211     SEHC                Owners equivalent rent of residences 212     SEHC01              Owners equivalent rent of primary residence 213     SEHD                Tenants and household insurance 214     SEHE                Fuel oil and other fuels 215     SEHE01              Fuel oil
 216     SEHE02              Propane, kerosene, and firewood